 - Host country co-PIs also do not have to be from universities; other types of research institutes are permissible.

-What do we do if an US University lead PI anticipates moving university during the lifetime of the award?
+What do we do if an US University lead PI anticipates moving to another university during the lifetime of the award?

 Are you only looking for RCTs?
 What kind of research designs would you fund?

 - We are open to theoretically well-grounded studies, with credible identification strategies, which may include but is not limited to RCTs.

 Are matching funds required for selected projects?

 - The MRR Innovation Lab strongly encourages each research project match 10% or more of their budget over the life of the project with non-federal funds or contributions.
 All projects must provide indicative matching figures for their projects in the templates provided.